aoriens/news-service/README.md

   - `date` - sort by news article date.
   - `author` - sort by the author name, the last name first.
 - `reverse_sort` - a flag to reverse the sort order.
 The parameter value is ignored.
-Multiple occurrence is treated as if the parameter is used once.
+Multiple occurrences are treated as if the parameter is used once.

 #### Filtering